AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 ------
 ### An Overview of Build Tools: Make
-Powerful product-oriented build tool capable of tracking dependencies within a build and building only those **components that are affected by a particular change**.  <!-- .element: class="fragment fade-in-paragraph" -->
+Powerful product-oriented build tool capable of tracking dependencies within a build and building only those **components that are affected by a particular change**.

 But, **it's hard to debug** complex Makefiles.
 A common convention adopted by teams working on large codebases is to create a Makefile for each directory, and have a top-level Makefile that recursively runs the Makefiles in each subdirectory (which is [considered harmful](https://accu.org/journals/overload/14/71/miller_2004/)):  <!-- .element: class="fragment fade-in-parent-with-next" -->
 <table>